 The morepork is New Zealand’s only surviving native owl.
 They are found in mainland New Zealand’s forests and on many offshore islands.
 They are less common in the drier, more open regions of Canterbury and Otago.
 Speckled dark brown, with yellow eyes and long tails, they are around 29 centimetres long from head to tail and 175 grams in weight.
 Another morepork subspecies lives on Norfolk Island.
+It was reduced in numbers to a single female, but after two males were introduced from New Zealand in 1987, a hybrid population was re-established.

 The larger laughing owl became extinct in the 20th century.
 The German or little owl is a smaller introduced species.